adblockplus/web.adblockplus.org/pages/privacy.md

 ###### {{ adblock-ai-heading[heading] On adblock.ai }} {: #adblock-ai }

-{{ adblock-ai-paragraph-1 On our website, adblock.ai, we automatically collect the following information: }}
+{{ adblock-ai-paragraph-1 On our website adblock.ai, we automatically collect the following information. }}

 **{{ facebook-messenger-integration-heading[heading] Facebook Messenger integration }}**
 {: #facebook-messenger-integration }